Lessons Learned Growing Up In a Call Center-Call Center Management

 I said absolutely!
 There was no doubt in my very green mind and using my “proactive” management style that I was trusted by everyone.
 She then asked me to define TRUST.
 I thought about this for a couple of seconds…

 MY DEFINITION: Trust means you don’t lie to people.
 You are honest and trustworthy.
 (It’s never good to use most of the word in the definition).

 She was very kind and said; YES that is part of it, but a very small part.
 She told me how over the years she had found that:

 She told me this was not the end all be all to fix all management issues instantly but a guideline for constant management growth.
 When you are trusted as a manager you can get people not only to do amazing things; but even more importantly do the routine jobs exceptionally well.

 What she said next really made me think.

 Being competent in your job is vital.
-So many managers equate competence to knowing more than everyone.
-They think it is about being the smartest person in the room; in fact it’s probably more the opposite of that.
+So many managers equate competence with knowing more than everyone.
+They think it is about being the smartest person in the room; in fact, it’s probably more the opposite of that.